 Colours and shapes

 Bromeliads have shapes that you want to touch to check whether they really are real.
-And they are: design by nature and easy to live with as well.
-In exchange for a bit of light and a sip of water, they treat you to spectacular colours and a tropical look.
-What we often think of as flowers are actually coloured bracts.
-The actual Bromeliad flowers themselves are very small.
+In exchange for a bit of light and a drop of water, they treat you to spectacular colours and a tropical feel.
 There are more than 2800 species, the most beautiful and easiest of which have been adopted as houseplants.
 The best-known are Guzmania (trumpet), Aechmea (silver-grey rosette), Vriesea (feather shapes), Neoregalia (red calyx) and Tillandsia (antennae and paddles).
-The club also includes the (ornamental) pineapple plant (Ananas), Nidularium, Billbergia (hanging) and Cryptyantus.
-All Bromeliads have a positive effect on air quality.
+The club also includes the ornamental pineapple plant, Nidularium, hanging Billbergia and Cryptyantus.
+What we often think of as bromeliad flowers are actually coloured bracts.
+The flowers themselves are very small.